CBC FAQ / POLICY AND PROCEDURE MANUAL updated 2/21/2020

 CBC does not have a policy on equal playing time for all players on a team.
 Playing time is determined by several factors including: attendance, attitude and skills and is at the sole discretion of the coach.
 However, CBC encourages all coaches to substitute so that all registered players receive playing time at all events.

-Uniform items include a CBC reversible game jersey and CBC reversible game shorts.
-Reversible CBC practice pinnies, CBC single sided shorts as well as other CBC spirit wear is available.
+Uniform pieces include a CBC reversible practice pinnie, reversible game jersey and reversible game shorts.
+CBC single sided shorts as well as other CBC spirit wear is available.
 It is up to the individual team coaches to determine what uniform items their team will wear in a particular season.
-At a minimum we encourage coaches to wear the reversible CBC practice pinnies to any scrimmages, games or tournaments against non-CBC opponents.
+At a minimum, all players should wear their CBC reversible practice pinnies to all practices and scrimmages, games or tournaments against non-CBC opponents.

 When deciding on the team’s uniform requirements, the coach should take into account overall costs to the families (including number of siblings in CBC) when deciding on whether or not to require the purchase of game uniforms.
 Team uniforms are a perfect opportunity for tax deductible donations or sponsorships from coaches, parents and local businesses.

 1. Returning Blue team player reusing gear from previous year